 6mm Creedmoor Cartridge Compatibility

-If you have new cases that are at minimum on the gauge or below, use the Hornady 105 BTHP loaded to 2.740” or a bit longer to give a soft seat and force the case head to the bolt face.
-In other words, you will headspace off the bullet, not the shoulder.
+If you have new cases that are at minimum spec. or below on a headspace gauge, you can use the Hornady 105gr.
+BTHP loaded to 2.740” or a bit longer to give a soft seat and force the case head to the bolt face.
+In other words, you will head space off the bullet, not the shoulder.
 This will allow the case to fire form and set the shoulder forward on the first fire.
 This minimizes case stretch in front of the web that could result in a premature case failure.